 The legal process of mediation can be highly advantageous in a wide range of circumstances.
 While various legal processes may be streamlined through mediation, situations involving divorce and determinations regarding parenting time or decision-making responsibility are among the most common.

-When you are interested in pursuing a legal agreement with your former spouse or partner through the mediation process, you should consult with a seasoned divorce lawyer such as Paul Riley.
+When you are interested in pursuing a legal agreement with your former spouse or partner through the mediation process, you should consult with a seasoned divorce lawyer at our firm.
 A Kawartha Lakes mediation lawyer could walk you through each step and manage any questions or hurdles that may arise while supporting you in pursuing the most advantageous conclusion to your legal matter.

 A mediator is an impartial third party trained in procedural matters that may or may not be a lawyer.
 It is important to understand that, unlike the court’s decision, the mediator’s determination does not legally compel either party unless they agree on the outcome.